 b.
 Inspection Guidance.

 1. NCS training for fissile material operators and other relevant staff should address the consequences of criticality; should stress the need for compliance with procedures, postings, and other written instructions; should discuss the phenomenon of nuclear criticality and the means of control (the controlled parameters and their effect on criticality safety), and should address the specific ways those means are controlled in the facility.
-NCS training should be commensurate with operators’ specific should include both general NCS training and job-specific training on controls and limits in their areas of responsibility.
+NCS training should be commensurate with operators’ specific responsibilities and should include both general NCS training and job-specific training on controls and limits in their areas of responsibility.
 Training should not be overly theoretical or abstract.
 NCS staff should be actively involved in developing, reviewing, presenting, and overseeing NCS training for all staff requiring it.

 The goal of NCS training is to ensure that fissile material operators understand the hazards and controls in their respective areas.
-The inspectors should determine, through observation of operations and discussion with operators, whether operators understand the hazards and controls in their areas.
-Ensuring that operators are knowledgeable about their responsibilities for safety, including response to conditions, should be the primary focus of this portion of the inspection, as opposed to reviewing training records.
+The inspectors should determine, through observation of operations and discussion with operators, whether operators understand the NCS hazards and controls in their areas.
+Ensuring that operators are knowledgeable about their responsibilities for criticality safety, including response to upset conditions, should be the primary focus of this portion of the inspection, as opposed to reviewing training records.

-(This inspection requirement should be completed once per year, unless significant changes warrant additional inspection.)
+(This inspection requirement should be completed once per year, unless significant issues or changes warrant additional inspection.)

 2. The inspectors should determine whether the licensee ensures that all fissile material operations are inspected by the NCS organization on a frequency as specified by license requirements, to ensure that NCS limits and controls are being complied with, and that process conditions have not changed so as to invalidate the basis for those controls and limits.
 NCS staff assigned to perform these inspections should be trained and qualified to perform those tasks and should maintain familiarity with operations and frequent communication with operators and operations management.
 Good rapport between the safety and operations organizations is essential, and analysts should be observed to be spending a considerable portion of their time in the field.